Donald Trump's war with Twitter is about much more than his anger at being fact-checked – it's a sign he's worried

 David Markowitz is a professor of psychology at the University of Oregon and has analysed the president's various statements since he took office.

-Dr Markowitz wrote in Forbes that most people are mostly truthful, with the average person telling one or two lies a day.
+Markowitz wrote in Forbes that most people are mostly truthful; the average person tells one or two lies a day.

 "As of early April, Trump has told 23.3 lies per day in 2020, a 0.5-lie increase since 2019," Dr Markowitz wrote.

-"What's more, Trump has averaged 23.8 lies per day since the first case of COVID-19 was reported in the US — another 0.5-lie increase.
-Even during a pandemic, when the public needs to trust and rely on him the most, deception remains a core part of the president's playbook."
+"What's more, Trump has averaged 23.8 lies per day since the first case of Covid-19 was reported in the US — another 0.5-lie increase.
+Even during a pandemic, when the public needs to trust and rely on him the most, deception remains a core part of the President's playbook."

-Trump supporters argue that the president shouldn't be subjected to fact-checking because it impinged on his freedom of speech.
+Trump supporters argue that the President shouldn't be subjected to fact-checking because it impinges on his freedom of speech.

 Of course, he's free to say whatever he likes on any platform – but not free from the consequences that might arise.